APiccolo89/StonedFenicsx/README.md

 - $V$ is the activation volume $[cm/mol]$.
 - $R$ is the gas constant      $[kJ/mol/K]$.

-The effective viscosity for a given strain rate, pressure and temperature can be computed as the harmonic average of the diffusion (*dif*) and dislocation (*dis*) viscosities:

-Diffusion and dislocation creep exponentially depend on temperature, thus, as a function of the temperature field, it is expected significant variation of viscosity ($> 10$ order of magnitude) especially for geodynamic applications.
-To improve the numerical stability, it is necessary to introduce a cap viscosity: $\eta_{max}$ and then combine with the effecitve viscosity yielding this formulation:
+The effective viscosity for a given strain rate, pressure and temperature can be computed as the harmonic average of the diffusion (*dif*) and dislocation (*dis*) viscosities.
+Diffusion and dislocation creep exponentially depend on temperature, thus, as a function of the temperature field, it is expected significant variation of viscosity ($> 10$ order of magnitude) especially for geodynamic applications (such as thermal modelling of the mantle wedge).
+To improve the numerical stability, it is necessary to introduce a cap viscosity: $\eta_{max}$ and then combine with the effecitve viscosity yielding:

 $$
 \eta_{\mathrm{eff}} = \left( \frac{1}{\eta_{\mathrm{dif}}}+\frac{1}{\eta_{\mathrm{dis}}}+ \frac{1}{\eta_{\mathrm{max}}}\right)^{-1}